People / PhD StudentsPhD Students: S - Z

 Cohort: September 2019

-Research Statement: Broadly, I am interested in studying how people make sense of uncertainty information which arise in a typical data analysis pipeline.
-This includes developing tools which surfaces uncertainty in the data analysis process itself, such as the multiverse R library, or studying how users interpret uncertainty visualisations in missing data contexts or multiple comparisons scenarios.
+Research Statement: I am interested in studying how people make sense of uncertainty information which arise in a typical data analysis pipeline.
+This includes developing tools which surfaces uncertainty in the data analysis process itself, or studying how we can improve uncertainty communication to help users take into account sources of uncertainty other than statistical variability

 Abhraneel's Website